7 Instagram Trends that Will Affect Social Media Managers in 2020

 If you’re looking to focus your efforts on the biggest Instagram trends of 2020, look no further.

 We’ve collected the seven biggest Instagram trends you should be aware and how it will affect your social media marketing efforts in 2020.

 1. Instagram Is Catching Up with Television

 When IGTV first appeared in 2018, it looked like an extension of the stories.
 Instagram users got more space to film parts of their lives.
 But it grew big!

-Despite its slow takeoff, IGTV is predicted to make great contributions towards that trend.
+The forecasts for 2020 indicate that video consumption will become even more massive in social media in 2020 and, despite its slow takeoff, IGTV is predicted to make great contributions towards that trend.

 What does this mean for Social Media Managers?

 It means you should incorporate long-form video content in a vertical format into your strategy.